Seasonal. Fresh. Local.

 Menu Items to go

-The outdoor Garden Grille offers traditional favorites like grass-fed beef burgers and chicken sandwiches, along with daily specials (from May to October, weather permitting).
-Now open daily from 11 a.m. to 9 p.m., (weather permitting; last order taken at 8:30 p.m.), the Garden Grille features grass-fed burgers and sustainably raised grilled salmon.
+The outdoor Garden Grille offers traditional favorites like grass-fed beef burgers, bratwurst, and chicken sandwiches, along with daily specials (open daily through October from 11 a.m. to 3 p.m., weather permitting).
 Click here for menu.
 While in the Garden, enjoy ice cream, snacks, and beverages at the Rose Terrace Café.
 (The Garden Grille and Rose Terrace Café are closed for the season and will be open daily June through September 2016, weather permitting.)

 The Garden View Café purveys food from local sources when possible, including the Garden’s own Windy City Harvest Youth Farm.